 Within neuropathy, three kinds of peripheral nerves may be affected-the sensory, motor, and autonomic.
 A person might suffer from one, two, or all three types of peripheral nerve disruption or damage.
 When only one nerve is affected, it’s called mononeuropathy.
 Common places include the elbow, arm, knee, thigh, and neck.
 However, multiple peripheral nerve disruption/damage is much more common.
 It’s called polyneuropathy.
 In total, over 100 kinds of peripheral neuropathies exist.

 A person might get neuropathy at birth or acquire it at any time in their life.
 Inherited neuropathy is usually Charcot-Marie-Tooth disease.
 About one in 2,500 people in the U.S. have this disease.
 Your doctor may or may not be able to determine the cause of acquired neuropathy, but common causes include systemic or infectious diseases, autoimmune disorders, and physical trauma.
 One of the most common causes is diabetes, since high glucose levels may damage nerves.

 Treatment Options for Neuropathy

 No matter the cause or type of neuropathy, there’s no denying that nerve pain can be extremely uncomfortable and in some cases gets in the way of activities of daily living.
 Oftentimes, nerve pain is irreversible and irreparable, so patients need to find ways of managing their pain.
 Fortunately, long-term and non-addictive options are available such as radiofrequency ablation or spinal cord stimulation.
-Some patients find relief in epidural steroid injections or platelet-rich plasma (PRP) injections.
+Some patients find relief in epidural steroid injections.
 If you’ve been diagnosed with neuropathy, find out what options you have by calling Integrated Pain Consultants at 480-626-2552.